 The technology must have single source admissibility, meaning the CAM device does not require agency staff to issue a secondary testing methodology to verify consumption on an alcohol alert.

-Device must have demonstrated a history of outside research or published studies by an entity other than the manufacturer itself, highlighting the validity of the product or establishing general acceptance in the scientific community.
-(References for outside research studies published on the proposed solution must be provided upon request).
+Device must have demonstrated a history, highlighting the validity of the product or establishing general acceptance in the electronic monitoring community.

 Optional: The CAM device should have the ability to perform optional RF (Radio Frequency) home curfew monitoring in addition to continuous alcohol monitoring when needed.